Sing a New Psalm:

 the popes inspire us—a struggle for liberation

-“Warlike Symbolism” on page 13 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers looks at the way military words are used in the Psalms.
-Pope St. John Paul II explains that in the Psalmist’s perspective, battle images are linked to the dedication of God’s faithful people who must exist amid the evil and injustice of the world.
+“Warlike Symbolism” on page 15 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers looks at the way military words are used in the psalms.
+Pope St. John Paul II explains that in the perspective of the psalms, battle images are linked to the dedication of God’s faithful people who must exist amid the evil and injustice of the world.
 What do you consider to be the greatest battle you currently face?
 How can God help?

 read the Catechism—the king has a bride